 According to the State of Georgia, Domestic Violence is seen as an act of “Family Violence.”
 The Georgia law is strict about a family member being assaulted physically, emotionally or sexually by another member of the same family.
 However, in Georgia law, you do not necessarily need to be married to someone before you can become a victim of Domestic Violence.
 Domestic Violence can happen to parents and children, foster parents and foster children, present or past spouses, and other individuals living or formerly living under one residence.

-If you have been charged with a Domestic Violence, it is very important that you speak with a lawyer as soon as possible because not delaying would increase the chances of your lawyer building and developing a Jericho-like defense strategy against the punishment of being found guilty.
+If you have been charged with a Domestic Violence, it is very important that you speak with a Carrollton, Ga.
+Domestic Violence Defense lawyer as soon as possible because not delaying would increase the chances of your Carrollton, Ga.
+Domestic Violence Defense lawyer building and developing a Jericho-like defense strategy against the punishment of being found guilty.
 If an individual is being convicted of Domestic Violence, the effect can be damaging to the strategic areas of their life including their employment status.
 In addition to this, they may not be able to own a licensed gun or ammo and maybe also barred from some certain fundamental human rights.

 As strict as the State of Georgia is regarding Domestic Violence cases, the charged or accused may be faced with a misdemeanor or felony charges which may escalate or further lead to probation, jail time, mandatory domestic violence management programs, and other similar penalties.

 A Domestic Violence offense can be so damaging to the extent that the stain can remain a permanent stigma on the charged individual’s criminal record, hence, making the people around their community or locality to continue seeing them as being cruel or violent.
 Besides that, the charged may lose custody of their child if the act is between a parent and a child.
-To protect your career and your reputation, you need an experienced Domestic Violence defense lawyer that is knowledgeable about criminal defense.
+To protect your career and your reputation, you need an experienced Carrollton, Ga.
+Domestic Violence Defense lawyer that is knowledgeable about Carrollton, Ga. criminal defense.

 Criminal offenses under Domestic Violence in Georgia